wix/stylable/site/docs/references/state-parameter-types.md

 ---
 id: references/state-parameter-types
-title: Pseudo-Classes parameter types
+title: Parameter Types Pseudo-Classes
 layout: docs
 ---

-When defining a custom state that accepts a parameter, you need to provide a type validator.
+Custom [pseudo-classes](./pseudo-classes.md) can either be simple or accept parameters.

-A custom state with no parameters is considered as a [simple custom state](./pseudo-classes.md#simple-custom-states).
+A custom state with no parameters is considered a [simple custom state](./pseudo-classes.md#simple-custom-states).

+When defining a custom state that accepts a parameter:
+* You must provide a type validator.
-All custom states with a parameter must define the parameter type.
-It is also possible to provide each state definition with a `default value`, allowing it to be used without providing a parameter argument:
+* You must define the parameter type.
+* Optionally you can provide each state definition with a `default value`, enabling it to be used without providing a parameter argument.

 ```css
 .root {
     -st-states: stateX([type]) [default Value?],